 Clio Payments also allows firms to accept payments online (including credit, debit, and eCheck), while keeping transactions secure, protected, and compliant with IOLTA and trust accounting rules—which is something that stood out for Casey J. Lee, a solo attorney at CJL Law: “Clio Payments removed any hesitancy I had around accepting online payments, especially surrounding IOLTA accounts.”

 It’s affordable, too.
 Clio Payments offers simple and transparent pricing.
 Unlike other providers, Clio never charges for hidden or variable card network fees.
 With no surprises, your monthly bill is clear and predictable, every time.

-Clio also integrates with over 200 third-party applications, including Microsoft Outlook and Teams, Google’s Gmail and Google My Business, and Zoom.
+Clio also integrates with over 200 third-party applications, including Microsoft Outlook and Teams, Google’s Gmail, and Zoom.
 And with customer support offered 24 hours a day, five days a week and a flawless set-up, clients can feel confident in knowing that they have a partner that’s dedicated to their success.
 As an added bonus, many of our integration partners offer billing integrations that help firms get paid faster.

 MyCase is a web-based legal practice management system that was launched in 2010.
 Created for small law firms, the solution covers lead management, case management, billing and invoicing, and reporting.
 MyCase is currently owned by a private equity firm headquartered in Europe.

 - An all-in-one solution.
 From client intake to billing, MyCase’s practice management software allows lawyers to run their practice from one central place.

 - Easy to use.
 MyCase scores top points among users for having an intuitive, user-friendly platform.

 - Flexible payments.
 MyCase accepts bank transfers, credit card payments, eCheck, ACH, and more.